-The Cornerstone University team received second place in their league and was identified as one of the top 40 Enactus teams in the nation.
+The Cornerstone team received second place in their league and was identified as one of the top 40 Enactus teams in the nation.
 The team was recognized on stage at the Enactus USA opening rounds awards ceremony and was awarded a cash prize of $1,000.

 Enactus leadership has already recruited new members for next year.
 The leadership is composed of a team of students including President Noah Lehmann, Vice President Emily Koetsier, Project Manager Katrina Lee and Marketing Manager Andrea Dodd.

-Lehmann, a marketing and management major from Grand Haven Michigan said, "As the President of Enactus, it makes me very excited for what the future holds for our team.
+Lehmann, a marketing and management major from Grand Haven, Mich., said, "As the president of Enactus, it makes me very excited for what the future holds for our team.
 It's a tremendous honor for our team, and by making it into the top 40 we've gained the respect of Enactus USA and the other Enactus teams.
 Our finish gives us more credibility, and the money we won will go right back into our project budget for next year.
 As we continue to work hard and glorify God with our projects, the future is bright for our team!"